Vesta: The Roman Goddess of the Home and the Hearth

 Vesta even had her own festival, a flex so prominent that it would’ve humbled all the modern celebrities down to earth.
 It was called “Vestalia” and took place from June 7th to June 15th every year.
 Each day had a unique significance, but the most important of these was on June 7th, when mothers could enter the shrine of Vesta and exchange offerings for blessings from the virgin goddess.

-June 9th was reserved for honouring asses and donkeys because of their contributions to Roman agriculture.
+June 9th was reserved for honoring asses and donkeys because of their contributions to Roman agriculture.
 The Roman people thanked these animals for their services.
 They expressed their gratitude towards them for helping the people produce food in the long run.

 The festival’s final day was reserved for temple maintenance, and it was on this day that the shrine of Vesta would be cleansed and fixed so it could bless them for yet another year to come.

-Matrimony, Hearth and Food
+Matrimony, Hearth, and Food

 In ancient Rome, marriage was way ahead of its time.
 It was modern and structured and usually brought a sense of well-being to every household.
 However, it came with a cost.
 You see, marriage wasn’t considered romantic.
 Instead, it was a contract that adjoined two families for mutual benefit.